Breville Barista Touch Review: Can’t Touch This!

 Listen, I get what’s going on here – Breville is trying to make the Barista Touch as close to an automatic machine as possible without going all the way.
 However, at the end of the day, you’re still going to have to pour the drink by hand.
 It’s all very well having a cappuccino on the menu, but if you can’t pour it correctly it’s just espresso with hot milk.

 If you’re not going to take advantage of the specialty drink options, you might as well stick with the Barista Pro.
-You’ll get a lot of the same internal components minus the drink menu and auto frothing wand.
+You’ll get a lot of the same internal components minus the coffee shop drink menu and auto frothing wand.

 User Profiles